eoas-ubc/jb_tools/tools_demo/Readme_conda.md

    `live-server docs/_build/html`

 4) change https://github.com/executablebooks/jupyter-book/blob/master/docs/intro.md
-   and the book shold rebuild and your browser should refresh.
+   and the book should rebuild and your browser should refresh.

 ## working with a `myst_nb` notebooks